Good old-fashioned word of mouth arguably remains the most effective for all the many marketing channels at our disposal.

 Vera Bradley – Take all the attention

-Few design houses are as beloved or well known as Vera Bradley, which is renowned for its vibrant, colorful prints.
+Few design houses are as beloved or well known as Vera Bradley, renowned for its vibrant, colorful prints.
 Vera Bradley recognizes that its unique aesthetic is what the company is known for, which is why the brand smartly puts its bold designs front and center in this referral campaign:

 The details of this referral program are fairly standard; there’s a prepopulated message field, a clear explanation of the benefits of referring a friend, and a crystal-clear call-to-action button.